borgestrand/scarlett-instrumentation/README.md

 Code: TBD

+## Conventions
+### Signal names in code and on PCBs:
+- Signals are named Left and Right or 1 and 2.
+Left === 1 and Right === 2.
+We don't count from 0.
+- Corresponding variables should be postfixed "_L" or "_1" and "_R or "_2", respectively
+- Do not use postfixes "_L", "_1", "_R" and "_2" for other purposes

-## Code style
+### Code style
-This project uses the free programming language GNU Octave.
+This project uses the programming language GNU Octave.
 Please use the following coding style:
 - One file for each function
 - Each file is named as its function
 - All function and file names are prefixed "sc_"